<?xml version="1.0" encoding="UTF-8"?>

 <li>Incorporate market feedback into your organizational messaging and planning</li>

-</ol><p>Special Guest: Clint Nessmith.</p><p>Sponsored By:</p><ul><li><a rel="nofollow" href="https://sitehunt.io">Sitehunt</a>: <a rel="nofollow" href="https://sitehunt.io">If your property data is scattered or out of date, you're losing projects.
+</ol><p>Special Guest: Clint Nessmith.</p><p>Sponsored By:</p><ul><li><a rel="nofollow" href="https://sitehunt.io">Sitehunt</a>: <a rel="nofollow" href="https://sitehunt.io">Sitehunt is industrial site selection software for economic developers.

-Schedule a demo today!</a></li></ul><p>Links:</p><ul><li><a title="Clint Nessmith | LinkedIn" rel="nofollow" href="https://www.linkedin.com/in/clintnessmith/">Clint Nessmith | LinkedIn</a></li><li><a title="Resource Development Group" rel="nofollow" href="https://www.rdgfundraising.com/">Resource Development Group</a></li><li><a title="Resource Development Group | LinkedIn" rel="nofollow" href="https://www.linkedin.com/company/rdgfundraising/">Resource Development Group | LinkedIn</a></li><li><a title="Resource Development Group | Facebook" rel="nofollow" href="https://www.facebook.com/ResourceDevelopmentGroup">Resource Development Group | Facebook</a></li></ul>]]>
+Sitehunt automates industrial real estate research so you can respond to site selection inquiries in minutes instead of days.</a></li></ul><p>Links:</p><ul><li><a title="Clint Nessmith | LinkedIn" rel="nofollow" href="https://www.linkedin.com/in/clintnessmith/">Clint Nessmith | LinkedIn</a></li><li><a title="Resource Development Group" rel="nofollow" href="https://www.rdgfundraising.com/">Resource Development Group</a></li><li><a title="Resource Development Group | LinkedIn" rel="nofollow" href="https://www.linkedin.com/company/rdgfundraising/">Resource Development Group | LinkedIn</a></li><li><a title="Resource Development Group | Facebook" rel="nofollow" href="https://www.facebook.com/ResourceDevelopmentGroup">Resource Development Group | Facebook</a></li></ul>]]>

 </itunes:summary>